Melanoma and other skin cancers

 Melanoma in Children.
 Melanoma is rare in children under age 10.
-Among children ages 10 - 14 the incidence is only 0.3 per 100,000 children.
-Between ages 14 - 19, it is still very rare, with only 1.3 cases per 100,000 children.
+Among children ages 10 to 14, the incidence is only 0.3 per 100,000 children.
+Between ages 14 and 19, it is still very rare, with only 1.3 cases per 100,000 children.
 Parents should not be too alarmed by every minor skin imperfection in their children.
 However, melanoma is as serious in children as it is in adults, and early detection is still critical.
 It is also noteworthy that the incidence of melanoma in children and adolescents has been steadily increasing, by about 2% per year.

 Nonmelanoma skin cancers are rare in children and young adults, but they begin to increase significantly in middle age and older.

 Skin cancer is associated with both the length and intensity of sun exposure.
-The risk of melanoma increases with excessive sun exposure during the first 10 - 18 years of life.
-Sunburns are also dangerous; having five or more sunburns doubles the risk of developing skin cancer.
+The risk of melanoma increases with excessive sun exposure during the first 10 to 18 years of life.
+Sunburns are also dangerous; having 5 or more sunburns doubles the risk of developing skin cancer.
 The cancer typically arises many years later.